SATACorp/Documents/README.md

 <img src="./images/login.jpeg" alt="ass ketchum" width="280" height="500"> <img src="./images/feed.jpeg" alt="ass ketchum" width="280" height="500"> <img src="./images/individualpost.jpeg" alt="ass ketchum" width="280" height="500">

+Users will log into the application using the same credentials they would on the instagram app (IMG 1).
+Our service would use the instagram API to get the user's feed and relay it to them in a user friendly manner as shown in IMG 2.
+However, this feed would be modified to include "news posts" which are in the same format as as an instagram post.
+Once the user clicks on an instagram image post, the app will take the user into a mode where they can see the amount of likes and comments. however, if the user clicks on one of the news posts, it will take him/her to the actual article so they can read further.

 Solution: Our team envisions utilizing an Instagram API to recreate the application's feed, with the difference being that after a certain amount of photos and videos scrolled past, there is a snippet of a news story with a very short summary that they can quickly look at.